wandersoncesar/digital-clock/README.md

-This is a digital clock page
+This is a digital clock

 ## Features
 * Digital Clock